googlefonts/oxidize/text/0003-font-types.md

    but it might still be quite a lot of typing.
 I’ll feel more comfortable giving this a time estimate after I’ve finished the previous items, but if I had to guess I would say ~12 weeks.
+4. Build some partial but realistic implementations of some tools, in order to start evaluating performance and ergonomics.
+(2-12 weeks, depending on exactly how realistic we get?)

 # Questions